-- · Acts to remove barriers to residents taking part. - Acts as the first point of contact for any residents, groups or organisations that would like to get involved or have any questions or comments about Boston Big Local. - Links with and maximises the benefits to the local community of related Big Local opportunities, such as the Star People programme. - Ensures Boston Big Local widens and deepens the community conversation across ages and interest groups and responds to the range of views and needs expressed.
+- Acts to remove barriers to residents taking part. - Acts as the first point of contact for any residents, groups or organisations that would like to get involved or have any questions or comments about Boston Big Local. - Links with and maximises the benefits to the local community of related Big Local opportunities. - Ensures Boston Big Local widens and deepens the community conversation across ages and interest groups and responds to the range of views and needs expressed.